 We partly purchase cocoa from farmers who belong to direct programmes, partly certified cocoa through carefully selected and audited suppliers.

 The cocoa is purchased from suppliers in processed form, such as cocoa mass, cocoa powder and cocoa butter, from which we manufacture chocolate.

 A quarter of the cocoa we buy comes from Ecuador, while the other three quarters come from West Africa.
 Given that Ecuadorian cocoa mass is the most important factor contributing to the taste of our biggest chocolate product, Karl Fazer Milk Chocolate, sourcing high-quality cocoa is vital for the production of our beloved chocolate.

 The origin of cocoa matters

 Together with all of the operators in our industry, we are working to make our value chain increasingly responsible and transparent.
 The tools we employ are direct farmer programmes in Nigeria and Ecuador as well as certification systems.
 The certification systems we currently use are UTZ, the Rainforest Alliance and the Fairtrade Cocoa Program.

 Fazer is increasing the purchase volumes of raw material that fulfils the criteria for responsible cocoa sourcing by 10 to 15 per cent a year.
-In 2016, we estimate that 85 per cent of our cocoa will be sourced in accordance with the cocoa sourcing programme.
-By 2017, we will be able to trace the origin of all the cocoa we use, and our cocoa supply chain will meet the criteria for responsible production.
+Since 2017 of all our cocoa is traceable and meets the criteria for responsible production.
+This means that all of the cocoa we purchase is certified or comes from farmers who belong to our direct programmes.

 The principles of responsible cocoa

 The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles: People, Profit and the Planet.

 - The criteria for the well-being of people include honouring the International Labour Standards.

 - Profit means, among other things, improving the farmers' incomes and developing the quality and yield of the cocoa crops.

 - Taking care of the planet refers, among other things, to educating farmers on the use of fertilizers and on the environmental impact of farming.